Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-3-encrypted-gitops-with-fluxcd/index.md

 FluxCD seems to solve this by having the helm values as part of the `spec` of their [`HelmRelease`](https://fluxcd.io/flux/components/helm/helmreleases/) resource, while also enabling some pretty cool integrations like [release promotion](https://fluxcd.io/flux/use-cases/gh-actions-helm-promotion/) out of the box.

+Let's see how it fares compared to my experience with ArgoCD.

 # Installing FluxCD
 The [Get Started with Flux](https://fluxcd.io/flux/get-started/) guide starts by declaring that you'll need GitHub credentials before continuing, but this is only because the guide targets GitHub, which is probably reasonable.
-Flux seems to work natively with the biggest [git servers](https://fluxcd.io/flux/components/notification/provider/), which is nice to know since we *might* want to move to a self-hosted git(ea|lab) instance at some point.
+Flux seems to work natively with the biggest [git servers](https://fluxcd.io/flux/components/notification/provider/), which is nice to know since we *might* want to move to a self-hosted forgejo|gitea|gitlab instance at some point.

 ## Repository and Personal Access Token
 I went ahead and created a (private for now) repository at [https://github.com/MathiasPius/kronform](https://github.com/MathiasPius/kronform), and embarked to configure a personal access token, as the guide requires.

 Unfortunately the documentation is really vague about which permissions are necessary, and as far as I can tell it isn't explicitly mentioned anywhere.
-Not being entirely sure about how Flux works internally, I went ahead and created a PAT with Read/Write access to most of the functionality on the just the one repository:
+Not being entirely sure how Flux works internally, I went ahead and created a PAT with Read/Write access to most of the functionality on *just* the one repository:

 Read access to `kronform`:
 * metadata